-Detailed notes about science chapter 6 for class 5: Importance of Water.
+Detailed Overview of Science chapter 6 for class 5: Importance of Water

 Water is an extremely valuable natural resource.
 Water is required for the survival of all living things.
 We can’t imagine a world without it.
 Water is required by animals and plants to complete their daily metabolic activities.
 Water is required for plants to synthesize their food through the photosynthesis process.

-On average, a person consumes 600 to 700 liters of water per day.
-We can all go days without food, but we can’t imagine going a day without water; even plants become dry and shed their leaves without it.
+On average, a person consumes 600 to 700 litres of water daily.
+We can all go days without food, but we can’t imagine going without water; even plants become dry and shed their leaves without it.

 Let us learn more about the significance of water.

 Water is a transparent, tasteless, odourless, and nearly colourless chemical substance that is the main constituent of Earth’s streams, lakes, and oceans.

 Water is essential for all forms of life on Earth and plays a crucial role in many natural processes, including the water cycle, where it evaporates from oceans, lakes, and rivers, forms clouds, and falls as precipitation, which is essential for the growth of crops and vegetation.
 Water is also used in various human activities such as drinking, washing, and producing electricity.